 The third signer, the engineering lead, is unavailable.
 He has not responded within the time limit.
 But two signatures have been collected.
 The system combines the two partial signatures into a complete signature and generates an Authority Receipt.

 The authorization is complete.
-The action executor verifies that the commitment hash in the Authority Receipt matches the canonicalized SovereignIR.
+The action executor verifies that the commitment hash in the signed Trust Artifact matches the canonicalized Blueprint.
 It does.
 The executor runs the DROP TABLE command.

-The action is logged in the Merkle audit ledger with the Authority Receipt attached.
+The action is recorded in the append-only audit ledger with the Authority Receipt attached.
 The receipt proves that security and operations approved.
 Regulators, auditors, or internal compliance can later verify the receipt and confirm that the deletion was authorized.

 Comparison: Traditional Approval Workflows